What is Paget's disease?

 - calcium-enriched varieties of milks made from soya, rice or oats

 - fish that are eaten with the bones (such as sardines).

-In many cases, the risks associated with complementary and alternative therapies are more to do with the therapist than the therapy.
-This is why it’s important to go to a legally registered therapist, or one who has a set ethical code and is fully insured.
+It’s important to go to a legally registered therapist, or one who has a set ethical code and is fully insured.

 If you decide to try therapies or supplements, be critical of what they’re doing for you, and base your decision to continue on whether you notice any improvement.

 We've funded several research projects looking into the causes and treatment of Paget's disease.